jarrettfuller/jarrettfuller.github.io/about.md

                 </ul>

 <p></p>
-<p>I photograph with a Fuji X100f, iPhone Xs, and Polaroid 600 and editing happens in Lightroom.
+<p>I photograph with a Fuji X100f, iPhone 11 Pro, and Polaroid 600 and editing happens in Lightroom.
 I podcast/interview with a <a href="https://amzn.to/2zuNp0j">Blue Yeti microphone</a> through <a href="https://zencastr.com">Zencastr</a> and edit in GarageBand. </p>

 </article>